Skip to content

 6. Loop Handling with for and while Syntax

-In Python, you can use for ... or while ... for loop handling.
+In Python, loops can be handled using for ... or while ....

-for loops are generally used for known iteration counts, such as traversing lists, like:
+for loops are generally used for known loop counts, such as iterating over lists, as follows:

 Python